Historic St. James Graveyard

-Governor Johnston wrote promotional tracts about the lower Cape Fear area as well as letters to his friends in Scotland, encouraging them to join him here.
-By 1770 more than seventy thousand Highlanders are estimated to have immigrated to the Cape Fear Valley - along the coast and in the sandhills.
+Governor Johnston wrote promotional tracts about the Cape Fear area, as well as letters to his friends in Scotland, encouraging them to join him here.
+By 1770 more than seventy thousand Highlanders are estimated to have immigrated to the Cape Fear Valley - on the coast and in the sandhills.
 After their rout on the Culloden moor in 1745, the clans were outlawed and the wearing of family tartans, the playing of bagpipes, and even the speaking of Gaelic were considered criminal offenses by the British.
 Emigration was a chance to start anew.
 Among the owners of pews in the 1771 church and families filling the pews at St. James today, Scots names predominate.
-Industrious, intelligent, entrepreneurial, and tough when the need arose, Scots have positively influenced the quality of life in Wilmington.
+Industrious, entrepreneurial, thrifty, and fiercely independent, Scots have positively influenced the quality of life in Wilmington.

-The brick walls of the first church stood 12 feet high with door and window openings, but there were no doors, windows, or roof in 1751.
-The structure looked much like the ruins of St. Philip’s Church in Brunswick.
-One-third of the building was on its lot, while two-thirds stood on what is today the sidewalk and street.
-So much of the one-half acre tract donated for the church had been sold for burial lots, to raise the funds to build it, that the commissioners permitted it to extend into the right of way designated for Market Street, then just a white sand path that ran east to New Bern.
+The brick walls of the first church stood 12 feet high with door and window openings, but there were no doors, windows, or roof in 1757, and even when finished it had no steeple or tower.
+The structure looked much like the ruins of St. Philip’s Church in Brunswick Town.
+One third of the building was on its lot, while two thirds stood on what is today the sidewalk and out into the street.
+So much of the half-acre tract donated for the church had been sold for burial lots, to raise the funds to build it, that the commissioners permitted the church to extend into the right of way designated for Market Street, then just a white sand path that ran east to the coast and turned north to New Bern.
 The church would not be in use for another fourteen years.
 When the Society for the Propagation of the Gospel in Foreign Parts could supply a clergyman, religious services were held at the courthouse already built in the center of the intersection of Front and Market streets.

 To see the town as did those who brought their loved ones here for burial in the decades just before and after the Revolutionary War, mentally clear away all the nearby buildings.
-Imagine walking here from the block of Market to Princess between Front and Second streets.
-Most of Wilmington’s 60 or so houses were in that block.
-A three-story brick house at Front and Orange streets was the oldest and finest residence in the town.
+Imagine walking here from the block that ran from Princess to Market between Front and Second streets.
+Most of Wilmington’s 60 or so houses were there, although a three-story brick house at Front and Orange streets was the oldest and finest residence in the town.
 A planter from Charleston, S.C., had built it in 1739 in the style of a single house, facing Front Street.
 It is known today as the Smith-Anderson House and faces Orange Street.
-All the surrounding houses burned in fires that periodically raged through that area near the docks, where so much pitch, tar, turpentine, and lumber were stored.
+All the surrounding houses burned in fires that periodically raged through that area near the docks, where so much pitch, tar, turpentine and lumber were stored.

 Only the ballast stone goal stood at the corner of Third and Market streets.
-In this intersection were the stocks, pillory, whipping post, and a ten by ten-foot iron cage where any Negro appearing in town without a letter of permission to be there was held until his owner claimed him.
-Down on the river was a ducking stool, which must have produced many a confession, true or false.
+In this intersection were the stocks, pillory, whipping post, and an iron cage where any Negro appearing in town without a letter of permission to be there was held until his owner claimed him.
+Down on the riverbank was a ducking stool, which must have produced many a confession, true or false.

 Market Street dipped much more precipitously to Second than it does today.
 That intersection was the site of the Mud Market, so named because the ground was always wet.
-A stream emerged from underground and ran southwest across the block to Dock St and onto the river.
+A spring emerged from underground and ran southwest across the block to Dock St and on to the river.
 Small boats could come up the stream bringing fresh produce from outlying farms to be sold in open stalls.
-There was also a large flower garden in that block, one of twenty gardens shown on C.J.
+There was also a large flower and vegetable garden in that block, one of twenty shown on C.J.
 Sauthier’s 1769 map of Wilmington.

 A few more grave lots were available after the church was torn down.
 The latest stone is dated 1849, but burials must have continued here until Oakdale Cemetery opened in 1855.
-Its Board of Trustees, most of whom attended St. James, was headed by Dr. Armand John De Rosset lll, whose six-year-old daughter, Annie, was the first person interred there.
+Its Board of Trustees, most of whom attended St. James, was headed by Dr. Armand John De Rosset lll.
+Sadly, his six-year-old daughter, Annie, was the first person interred there.